zplab/rpc-scope/README.md

 and take care of sending messages to the serial port and calling the appropriate callbacks when messages are received.
-Any microscope components can be set to "synchronous" mode where functions don't return until the microscope is done executing them, or "async" mode where all functions return immediately, except wait() which will block until all previous outstanding functions are done executing.
+Any microscope components can be set to "synchronous" mode where functions don't return until the microscope is done executing them, or "async_" mode where all functions return immediately, except wait() which will block until all previous outstanding functions are done executing.